adoptium/aqa-tests/perf/specjbb/README.md

 ## Run

-The configuration currently includes one group, `extended`, and that group contains one test, `SPECjbb2015-multijvm-simple`.
+This test target is part of the `dev` level, and the test target name is, `SPECjbb2015-multijvm-simple`.
 You can use the following commands to run it:
 ```
 make _SPECjbb2015-multijvm-simple
 ```